rdkcmf/rdk-aamp/README.txt

-preplayBuffercount		Count of segments to be downloaded until play state.Default is 2 downloadDelay			Delay for downloads to simulate network latency.Default is 0 onTuneRate			Tune rate.Default is INT_MAX
+preplayBuffercount		Count of segments to be downloaded until play state.Default is 2 downloadDelay			Delay for downloads to simulate network latency.Default is 0 onTuneRate			Tune rate.Default is INT_MAX dashMaxDrmSessions		Max drm sessions that can be cached by AampDRMSessionManager.Default is 3 log				New Configuration to overide info/debug/trace.Default is 0
 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets mapMPD				<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd)